Viceroy, Saskatchewan: Services

 Once a bustling community with two schools, two restaurants, Klemenz Poolroom and bowling alley, a theatre and many other businesses.
 After two fires in the past century the community has shrunk to a much smaller scale.
-Viceroy still boasts the Viceroy Co-op which in a sense is the local "general store" offering grocery staples, tools, feed, hardware, parts, auto repair and petroleum sales.
+Viceroy still has the Viceroy Co-op which, in a sense, is the local "general store" offering grocery staples, tools, feed, hardware, parts, auto repair, and petroleum sales.

 The RM of Excel No. 71, office is located on main street with the equipment yard/shop to the south.
 Bengough Credit Union also operates a branch in Viceroy.